-6) HOLD mode release function

-- When the interrupt flag and interrupt enable flag are set by INTn (n = 0 to 7), a HOLD mode release signal is generated, causing the CPU to switch from HOLD mode to HALT mode (main oscillation source set to internal RC oscillator).
+- 6) HOLD mode release function - When the interrupt flag and interrupt enable flag are set by INTn (n = 0 to 7), a HOLD mode release signal is generated, causing the CPU to switch from HOLD mode to HALT mode (main oscillation source set to internal RC oscillator).
 If the interrupt request is accepted, the CPU switches from HALT mode to normal operating mode. - When a signal level that sets an interrupt flag is input to INTn (n = 0 to 7) when INTn is specified for level interrupt in HOLD mode, the interrupt flag is set.
 In this case, the CPU exits HOLD mode if the corresponding interrupt enable flag is set. - When a signal change that sets an interrupt flag is input to INTn (n = 0 to 7) when INTn is specified for edge interrupt in HOLD mode, the interrupt flag is set.
 In this case, the CPU exits HOLD mode if the corresponding interrupt enable flag is set.
-The interrupt flag, however, cannot be set by a rising edge occurring when INTn (n = 0 to 7) data that is established when HOLD mode is entered is in the high state, or by a falling edge occurring when INTn (n = 0 to 7) data that is established when HOLD mode is entered is in the low state.
+The interrupt flag, however, cannot be set by a rising edge occurring when INTn (n = 0 to 7) data that is established when HOLD mode is entered is in the high state, or by a falling edge occurring when INTn (n = 0 to 7) data that is established when HOLD mode is entered is entered is in the high state.

-7) HOLDX mode release function

-- When the interrupt flag and interrupt enable flag are set by INTn (n = 0 to 7), a HOLDX mode release signal is generated, causing the CPU to switch from HOLDX mode to HALT mode (main oscillation source set to the oscillator that is active when HOLDX mode is entered).
+- 7) HOLDX mode release function - When the interrupt flag and interrupt enable flag are set by INTn (n = 0 to 7), a HOLDX mode release signal is generated, causing the CPU to switch from HOLDX mode to HALT mode (main oscillation source set to the oscillator that is active when HOLDX mode is entered).
 If the interrupt request is accepted, the CPU switches from HALT mode to normal operating mode. - When a signal level that sets an interrupt flag is input to INTn (n = 0 to 7) when INTn is specified for level interrupt in HOLDX mode, the interrupt flag is set.
-In this case, the CPU exits HOLDX mode if the corresponding interrupt enable flag is set. - When a signal change that sets an interrupt flag is input to INTn (n=0 to 7) when INTn is specified for edge interrupt in HOLDX mode, the interrupt flag is set.
+In this case, the CPU exits HOLDX mode if the corresponding interrupt enable flag is set. - When a signal change that sets an interrupt flag is input to INTn (n = 0 to 7) when INTn is specified for edge interrupt in HOLDX mode, the interrupt flag is set.
 In this case, the CPU exits HOLDX mode if the corresponding interrupt enable flag is set.
-The interrupt flag, however, cannot be set by a rising edge occurring when INTn (n=0 to 7) data that is established when HOLDX mode is entered is in the high state, or by a falling edge occurring when INTn (n=0 to 7) data that is established when HOLDX mode is entered is in the low state.
+The interrupt flag, however, cannot be set by a rising edge occurring when INTn (n = 0 to 7) data that is established when HOLDX mode is entered is in the high state, or by a falling edge occurring when INTn (n = 0 to 7) data that is established when HOLDX mode is entered is in the high state, or by a falling edge occurring when INTn (n = 0 to 7) data that is established when HOLDX mode is entered is in the low state.

 Interrupt Input Signal Detection Timer Count Input Capture Input HOLD/HOLDX Mode Release

-INT0 L level, H level - Timer 2L Enabled
+INT0 L level, H level Timer 2L Enabled

-INT1 L edge, H edge, 1 Timer 2H Enabled
+INT1 L edge, H edge, - Timer 2H Enabled

 INT2 both edges (Note) Timer 2 Timer 2L Enabled

 INT3 Timer 2 Timer 2H Enabled

 INT4 Timer 3 Timer 2 Enabled

 INT5 Timer 3 Timer 2 Enabled

-INT6 Enabled
+INT6 - Enabled

-INT7 Enabled
+INT7 - Enabled